+Portugal is a holiday paradise, with a long stretched coastline, over 3500 hours of sunshine each year and lovely, courteous people.
+The beautiful beaches and sheltered coves offer many sporting facilities.
 Portugal has over 10 million residents, of which almost 4 milion live in or close to Lisbon or Porto.
 The mediterranian climate ensures warm and dry summers.
 In the southern part of Portugal is the wel known area Algarve.
 This touristic region stretches from the border with Spain in the east, to the most southwestern point of Europes mainland, Cape Vincente.
 Tourism is mainly concentrated in the western part of the Algarve, with the villages Albufeira, Vilamoura, Portimao, Carvoeiro, Lagos and the prestigious golf courses Quinta do Lago and Vale do Lobo.

 From the airport in Faro all locations are within easy reach via the highway A22 or the busy N125.
 The highway has become a toll road since 2012.
 The Algarve offers a wide range of beautiful beaches, lovely warm sunny days and a great mediterranian climate.
 The people in this region were fishermen before tourism was emerging in this region.
 You can still taste the fresh food and fish in one of the many restaurants where grilled fish is served.
 The capital of Portugal is Lisbon, situated on the coast in the middle of Portugal.
 Two large bridges over the river connect the southern part of this area to the city.
 From the statue of Christ, in the village Almada across the bridge, you have a stunning view over Lisbon.
 Lisbon is special in many ways; it’s the sound of Fado music coming from the small cafes at night, the sound of vintage trams rambling up and down the small streets, lots of historic heritage and a surprise for shoppers.

 All the way up north you can visit the old town of Porto, the second city of Portugal with 2 million residents and famous for the production of Port wine.
 The narrow, cobblestoned streets and authentic shops, the river Douro with the old boats add to the charm of the city.
 Along the river side, many well known wineries are established, producing the famous and delicious port wine.

 The amazingly green and hilly land behind Porto and stretching to the boarders with Spain are an unknow area to many tourists.
 You will find beautiful restored estates, luxury villas and authentic villages like Ponte de Lima, Caminha, Valenca and the more modern Viana do Castelo.
 The food in the restaurants is fresh, the portions are big and the price is friendly to West-European stand.